 NetSect.
 Evaluating the Accuracy of the Inferred Network.
 Given networks N (“inferred”) and M (validated), with edges E(N) and E(M) respectively, one can measure their similarity by computing size( intersection( E(N), E(M) )) / size(union( E(N), E(M) ) ), which equals 1 when E(N) and E(M) are identical and zero when they are disjoint.
 We will also compute the recall and precision of the inferred network’s ability to predict edges in the reference network.
 To compute a p-value for the inferred network's reconstruction of the reference network, NetSect computes the similarity of the inferred and validated networks and then computes a p-value by comparing the sample similarity with the similarity of a collection of random networks having the same topology (i.e. isomorphic) as the inferred network, with vertices drawn from the entire genome.
 This use of randomness corresponds to the null hypothesis that the inferred network is no better than a random choice of edges.

 Analysis of preliminary results.
-Two main conclusions arise from our preliminary analysis of Neighborly Network Inference (Steps 1-6 above) shown in Table II.
+Two main conclusions arise from our preliminary analysis of Neighborly Network Inference (Steps 1-6, above) shown in Table 3.
 First, homology alone does an excellent job of inferring networks, even for distantly related species.
-For metabolic edges, of the 2,165 edges in the Rice metabolic network inferred via homologs from InParanoid, 94.8% or 2,053 are validated in the Rice validated KEGG metabolic interactions, while the inferred network's recall is 17.8%.
-The precision of the metabolic network prediction is so high that we hypothesize that many of the predicted protein interaction edges that haven’t been detected yet.
-Second, restricting inferred edges to gene pairs with highly correlated expression data enhances the inference's precision but invariably dramatically worsens its recall.
-For example, intersecting with edges between genes with |correlation| > 0.5 reduces the recall to 0.6% for metabolic edges (not shown).
+For metabolic edges, of the 2,165 edges in the Rice metabolic network inferred via homologs from InParanoid, 94.8% or 2,053 are validated in the Rice KEGG metabolic interactions, while the inferred network's recall is 17.8%.
+The precision of the metabolic network prediction is so high, that we hypothesize many of the predicted protein interaction edges that haven’t yet been detected experimentally.
+Second, restricting inferred edges to gene pairs with highly correlated expression data, enhances the inference's precision, but invariably dramatically worsens its recall.
+For example, intersecting with edges between genes with |correlation| > 0.5, reduces the recall to 0.6% for metabolic edges (not shown).

 To determine whether our general homology plus expression correlation technique would work for other kinds of edges, we tried to infer Rice protein-protein edges from Arabidopsis protein-protein edges and expression data.
-Unfortunately, there are only 11,241 non-redundant validated protein-protein edges in Arabidopsis and only 344 in Rice {Bader, 2002 #50}, so many of our predictions did not fall among those 344, but may one day be validated.
-Surprisingly, simple homology techniques (reciprocal top Blast hits and InParanoid with homologs of paralogs) each obtained a quite high precision of about 50% and recall of between 4% and 8%.
-In those techniques, an edge between rice genes r1 and r2 would be inferred when r1 was homologous to a1, r2 to a2, and a1 and a2 formed a validated protein-protein edge in Arabidopsis.
-Expression data (either on all experiments or just those in which the expression value of potential homologs varied the most) sometimes improved precision but at a severe loss in recall.
+Unfortunately, there are only 11,241 non-redundant validated protein-protein edges in Arabidopsis and only 344 in Rice [49], so many of our predictions did not fall among those 344, but may one day be validated.
+Surprisingly, simple homology techniques (reciprocal top Blast hits and InParanoid with homologs of paralogs) each obtained a quite high precision of about 50%, and recall of between 4% and 8%.
+In those techniques, an edge between rice genes r1 and r2, would be inferred when r1 was homologous to a1, r2 to a2, and a1 and a2 formed a validated protein-protein edge in Arabidopsis.
+Expression data (either on all experiments or just those in which the expression value of potential homologs varied the most) sometimes improved precision, but at a severe loss in recall.

-These very preliminary results suggest that machine learning techniques like the stochastic gradient descent method used in aim 1 can help determine the proper weights of different forms of evidence.
+These very preliminary results suggest that machine-learning techniques like the stochastic gradient descent method used in Aim 1, can help determine the proper weights of different forms of evidence.